 With meticulous attention to detail, Honeybourn followed up on all of these stories, but surprisingly, found that the children in question were still alive, or the dates and times did not line up with the actual murder.
 Still searching for answers, Honeybourn is currently reviewing a lead about a deranged woman who was seen running from the bushes of the park in 1944 without shoes.
 He also hopes that with advances in DNA testing, he will eventually be able to track down a relative of the children.

 One of the most intriguing parts of Honeybourn’s presentation did not deal with the murder investigation itself.
 Instead, it dealt with putting the bodies to rest.
 Several years ago, he decided to give the young children a dignified resting place.
 He cremated the majority of the bones and released the ashes into the sea as part of a small ceremony, hopefully bringing closure to the two nameless souls.
 He saved crucial parts of the bones for future DNA testing.

 A thrilling end to the series, the Babes in the Woods lecture did not disappoint.
-Due to the success of this year’s series, we are excited to announce that we will be hosting our third series next spring, and we look to you – the public – for suggestions on what you would like to hear.
-Please feel free to contact us at email@example.com with suggestions on themes for the series or on what crimes or aspects of law enforcement you’d like to learn about!
+Due to the success of this year’s series, we are excited to announce that we will be hosting our third series next spring, and we look to you, the public, for suggestions on what you would like to hear.
+Please feel free to contact us at firstname.lastname@example.org with ideas!

 Author: Sheena Koo